 5.18.4.2.1.2.
-An escrow fee of \$5,000.
+An escrow fee as set forth on the Town of Denmark Fee Schedule.
 Notwithstanding any other ordinance provision to the contrary and in addition to such fees as are otherwise required herein, the Planning Board shall assess fees to cover 100 percent of its costs related to independent engineering, surveying, legal, and similar professional consulting services.
-Such fees shall be the responsibility of the applicant and shall be subject to the following limitations:
+Such fees shall be the responsibility of the Applicant and shall be subject to the following limitations: